PyBites-Open-Source/pybites-tools/README.md

 ### WorldClock from the command line

 Add the timezones that you would like displayed to the TIMEZONE_LIST configuration variable in `.env`.
 (List of all timezones [here](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).)
+And uncomment/set the TIME_FORMAT in case you want a different output format (see [strftime() and strptime() Format Codes](https://docs.python.org/3.10/library/datetime.html#strftime-and-strptime-format-codes) for options).

 Like this:

 ```
 TIMEZONE_LIST=["America/Los_Angeles","CET","Australia/Sydney"]
+TIME_FORMAT="%H:%M %z" # 24-hour clock with UTC offset
 ```

 Then: